From Ballotpedia - Reading time: 31 min

 Unlike the top-two format used in some states (Louisiana and Georgia special elections for example), a general election between the top-two candidates in California occurs regardless of whether the top candidate received 50% of the vote in the first round of elections.

-As of August 2024, California was one of five states to use a top-two primary system, or a variation of the top-two system.
+As of October 2025, California was one of five states to use a top-two primary system, or a variation of the top-two system for some or all statewide primaries.
 See here for more information.

 For information about which offices are nominated via primary election, see this article.